 - Sportsman’s clubs willing to share their space with local groups

 Assistance from individuals or organizations is welcome and critical to our mission.
-To donate, please contact the State 4-H Shooting Sports Coordinator, Jenny Mercer, or the Michigan 4-H Youth Foundation.
+To donate, please contact the Michigan 4-H Youth Foundation.
 The following organizations have provided crucial funding support to youth shooting sports programs so they remain accessible to all youth in Michigan:

 - National Wild Turkey Federation